TritonDataCenter/s3-manta-bridge/README.md

 ### Testing

 When running the unit tests, you will need an active account on the Joyent public cloud or a private Manta instance.

-### Releasing

-TBD.

 ### Bugs